 Try to keep your horse in shape year-round with a regular exercise schedule.

-Injections of healing or lubricating fluids as well as dietary supplements can be used as mitigation strategies.
-The Fluid Action HA Powder supplement from Finish Line can be used to help the arthritic horse and contains glucosamine, hyaluronic acid and chondroitin which are helpful for lubricating joints.
+Injections of healing or lubricating fluids, as well as dietary supplements, can be used as mitigation strategies.
 Another, more costly, treatment method is using stem cell therapy to repair damaged cells.

 “In relation to arthritis directly, probably the most important thing to remember is that good training practices are designed to improve not only cardiovascular and pulmonary fitness, but training also helps strengthen the components of the musculoskeletal system such as the muscles, bones, tendons, and ligaments,” said Martinelli to The Horse Magazine.
 “Increased general fitness decreases the amount of fatigue experienced by the horse during competition, thereby decreasing the chance for fatigue-induced injuries.
 Strengthening of the musculoskeletal tissues, and particularly those of the articulation, diminish the chance of damage occurring during competition.
 Routine examinations by your veterinarian may help detect a subtle problem before it becomes more severe.”

 During periods when the horse experiences lameness, it should not be ridden.
 Give the horse a bed of soft footing to rest on, but not so soft that it has difficulty walking through it.